haydenshelley/travel-planner-frontend/README.md

-# Waypoints - Travel Planner App
+# Waypoints - Travel Planner App (frontend)

 Waypoints allows you to plan your trips, add travel plans, discover location-based recommendations, and collaberate with friends on trip planning.
 This README will guide you through setting up and running the frontend of the application.
-For the backend, please refer to the Travel Planner API README [Travel Planner API](https://github.com/haydenshelley/travel-planner-api)for instructions.
+For the backend, please refer to the Travel Planner API README [Travel Planner API](https://github.com/haydenshelley/travel-planner-api) for instructions.

 ## Table of contents